agentrickard/domain/README.txt

 ----
 4.4   Special Page Requests

+For this feature to work, you must follow the instructions in INSTALL.txt regarding custom_url_rewrite().
+If you have not followed the instructions, you should see a warning at the top of the Admin > Build > Domains page.

 In normal uses, such as the default home page, you want to restrict access to content based on the active domain.
 However, in certain cases, this behavior is not desired.